Self-heating food packaging: Chemistry

+During World War 2 Heinz took a different approach, using a mechanism developed by Imperial Chemical Industries which involved igniting a smokeless fuel in the can.

 Design

 Self-heating cans have dual chambers, one surrounding the other.
 In one version, the inner chamber holds the food or drink, and the outer chamber houses chemicals which undergo an exothermic reaction when combined.
 When the user wants to heat the contents of the can, a ring on the can—when pulled—breaks the barrier which keeps the chemicals in the outer chamber apart from the water.
 In another type, the chemicals are in the inner chamber and the beverage surrounds it in the outer chamber.
 To heat the contents of the can, the user pushes on the bottom of the can to break the barrier separating the chemical from the water.
 This design has the advantages of being more efficient (less heat is lost to the surrounding air) as well as reducing excessive heating of the product's exterior, causing possible discomfort to the user.
 In either case, after the heat from the reaction has been absorbed by the food, the user can enjoy a hot meal or drink.